vmohit256/cma_study_plan/README.md

 ## Criteria of moving on from a paper

 Say you are working on the paper "Strategic Cost Management" (SCM).
-To move on to another
+To move on to another paper, you must solve at least 2 papers from [Official Model Question-Papers](https://github.com/vmohit256/cma_study_plan/blob/main/README.md#official-model-question-papers) with a score of 80% or above.
+Keeping grinding 💪 the modules of the paper until the score on these official model question papers go above 80%!

 # Resources